Bergamot Oil: Safe Uses, Benefits, Side Effects And Dosages Explained

 Are There Side Effects To Using Bergamot Essential Oil?

-Some skin types can have a bad reaction to the oil and can even cause irritations like blisters, rashes or general redness if too much is used or if it is not diluted properly.
+Some skin types can have a bad reaction to the oil.
+Irritations like blisters, rashes or general redness occurs if too much is used or if it is not diluted properly.
 Secondly, always be sure to keep the bottle in a dark container and out of direct sunlight.
 This is because the active compound in bergamot oil, bergapten, is phototoxic.
 This means that it has the potential to cause photosensitivity or phototoxicity.
 Research by a scientist named Kaddu revealed accidental bullous phototoxic reactions to bergamot aromatherapy oil.

-Also be sure to stay out of direct sunlight after you’ve applied the oil to your skin and only enter direct sunlight once the oil has completely been absorbed into the skin (usually an hour after the initial application).
+Also be sure to stay out of direct sunlight after you’ve applied the oil to your skin.
+Only enter direct sunlight once the oil has completely been absorbed into the skin (usually an hour after the initial application).
 The oil can become poisonous when left in direct contact with sunlight and can cause pigmentation lightening.